amin-arif/my-note/tech-and-tools/docker.md

         sudo systemctl status docker

-2. Show available docker subcommands:
+2. Show available Docker subcommands:

 	    docker

-3. Search docker images
+3. Search Docker Images

 		docker search [image name]

+4. Download Docker Image

+	    docker pull [image name]

+5. Show Docker Images

+	    docker images

+6. Delete Docker Image

+	    docker image rm [image name]

-4. Run Docker Container from Image (If image not exists, then download the image and run container from image)
+7. Run Docker Container from Image (If image not exists, then download the image and run container from it)

 	    docker run [image name]

-5. Run Container from Image with Interactive Shell
+8. Run Container from Image with Interactive Shell

         docker run -it [image name]

-6. Run Docker Container (Exists Container)
+9. Run Docker Container (Exists Container)

 	    docker start [container id or container name]

-7. Run a Container with Interactive Shell
+10. Run a Container with Interactive Shell

         docker start -i [container id or container name]

-8. Stop a Container
+11. Stop a Container

         docker stop [container id or container name]

-9. Remove a Container
+12. Remove a Container

 	    docker rm [container id or container name]

-10. Rename a Container
+13. Rename a Container

 	    docker rename my_container my_new_container

-11. Exit from container shell
+14. Exit from container shell

 	    exit

-12. Download Docker image

-	    docker pull [image name]

-13. Show Docker images

-	    docker images

-14. Show All Running / Active Container
+15. Show All Running / Active Container

 	    docker ps

-15. Show All Active and Inactive Container
+16. Show All Active and Inactive Container

 	    docker ps -a

-16. Show Latest Created Container
+17. Show Latest Created Container

 	    docker ps -l

-17. Save the state of a container as a new Docker Image
+18. Save the state of a container as a new Docker Image

 	    docker commit -m "What you did to the image" -a "Author info" [container_id] [new_image_name]

-18. Build a Docker Image from Dockerfile (Open terminal where Dockerfile exist)
+19. Build a Docker Image from Dockerfile (Open terminal where Dockerfile exist)

 	    docker build -t [image_name] .

+		or docker build [docker file path] --tag [image name]

 </br>